acerjak/README-Generator/README.md

     ## Description
     ---------------------------------------
     Brief quiz of 5 questions that is sorted randomly.
-The user is timed and the remaining time becomes the score.
-Scoreboard is locally stored.

     ## Table of Contents
     ---------------------------------------